 What is a fixed energy tariff and how does it work?

-A fixed energy deal allows you to pay a set price for your gas and electricity.
+A fixed price energy deal allows you to pay a set price for your gas and electricity.
 The price includes a fixed kWh charge for a unit of gas and electricity as well as a fixed daily standing charge (an amount paid daily no matter how much energy you use).
 Fixed-price energy deals usually last for a year, however, some suppliers allow you to lock in the price for longer.
 Most people choose to fix their electricity and gas prices with the same supplier, often referred to as a 'dual fuel' energy deal, however, customers are free to opt for different suppliers should they wish.
 Those who opt to pay by direct debit will usually receive a slightly discounted rate, meaning those who pay on receipt of the bill or via a prepayment meter will usually pay a little more.

 Wholesale energy prices remained persistently high throughout much of 2022 and 2023, meaning many UK households simply chose to stay on their supplier's standard variable tariff, as the rate they paid was protected by the energy price cap.
-As we head into the Autumn there are an increasing number of priced energy tariff deals and we expect more to be released in the coming weeks.
+As we head into the winter there are an increasing number of priced energy tariff deals and we expect more to be released in the coming weeks.
 Check out our article 'What is the cheapest fixed-price energy tariff? - Best deals compared' for the latest fixed-price energy deals.

-Latest Ofgem energy price cap figures: £1,717 for the average duel-fuel houseold (1st October 2024 to 31st December 2024).
+Latest Ofgem energy price cap figures: £1,738 for the average duel-fuel houseold (1st January 2025 to 31st March 2025).

 Things to consider before fixing your energy tariff